Crawfish Etouffee

 And for those of us who have spent a large chunk of time in Louisiana, we know this means gumbo, jambalaya, etouffee …

 Now, for those of y’all who aren’t from South Louisiana, let’s talk French.
-From my non-French speaker understanding, “étouffée” translates roughly to mean “smothered” or “suffocated.”
+From my non-French speaker understanding, “étouffée” is a French word that translates roughly to mean “smothered” or “suffocated.”

 Etouffee cooks on lower heat with a small amount of liquid in a covered pan.
 When done, everything has cooked down to a “gravy” consistency and is served over rice.